National University (California): Organization

-The NU System is governed by a board of trustees and is headquartered in La Jolla, California.
+The National University system is governed by a board of trustees and is headquartered in La Jolla, California.
 The board meets three times a year, consisting of 25 voting members with two ex-officio members (the president of the university and the chancellor of the system) also holding voting privileges.

 National University System

 National University is the flagship institution of the National University System.
 In addition to National University, there are four academic affiliates and two research institutes of the National University System: